For questions, comments, discussion and news updates about HSA, please see the forum thread in AMD General [LINK]

 - More mobility - Mobile devices get longer battery life

 - Obviously AMD is going to need a repository of HSA-enabled apps.
 This can be expected to come quickly because HSA optimization is easy to code, and because AMD has already attained a lot of partners in the software industry by promoting and creating partnerships through its HSA foundation.
+The software development libraries are already out and ready to use.

 For reference and further reading